infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * PEPFAR (2006) maintained that supporting families helps build a protective environment for vulnerable children.
 Krishnan (2010) also pointed out that what happens in a microsystem such as home where a child lives, could influence what happens in the school and vice versa.
 It is imperative therefore, that capacity building for guardians/parents on the importance of supporting children under their care while at home and in school is an option that cannot be overlooked.
 * Regular home visits by social workers was another strategy deemed to be supportive especially for social workers to identify the various needs of OVC alongside the needs of parents/guardians with a view of identifying the appropriate ways of meeting those needs.
 * Identifying needy guardians/parents for OVC and providing them with social grants was another strategy cited to ensure that they are able to purchase necessities for these children to promote their personal hygiene.

+### Kids in Transition to School

+- The intervention was delivered within the school setting
+- This is a classroom-based program delivered 2 months prior to kindergarten entry and during the first 2 months of school.
+- Children attend 24 sessions that address early literacy skills, prosocial skills, and self-regulatory activities.
+- Sessions comprise 12–15 children and are delivered for a period of 2 hours, twice weekly in the first phase, and once weekly in the second phase.
+- Carers attend eight parallel meetings intended to develop their capacity to support the child in practicing new skills, routines, and behavior.
+- Child sessions are delivered by a graduate-level teacher and two assistant teachers, and the carer group is delivered by a facilitator and assistant, with all completing a standardized 40-hour training program.
+- Participants also receive supplemental materials to support the implementation of new skills.

+#### Results
+* measured early literacy skills in children aged six and under, finding a small effect of 0.26.

+##### Early Start to Emancipation Preparation (ESTEP) programme

+- The intervention was delivered in the care setting, where undergraduate and graduate students are the delivery agents.
+- Young people meet with a tutor twice a week within the care setting and receive up to 50 hours of tutoring in a math, spelling, reading, and vocabulary curriculum.
+- Tutors receive one day of training on commencement of the intervention and ongoing development twice a year.
+- A mentoring relationship is also anticipated, with youth acquiring the skills and experience to develop healthy relationships.

+##### Teach Your Children Well (TYCW) approach

+- The interventions were delivered by carers within the care setting.
+- The individual-level Teach Your Children Well focuses on direct one-to-one instruction by trained foster carers.
+- Intervention includes 3 hours of instruction per week, comprising 2 hours one-to-one instruction in reading, 30 minutes reading aloud by the foster child, and 30 minutes self-paced instruction in maths.
+The small-group-based Teach Your Children Well involves one or two trained university students delivering the curriculum to 3–4 children.
+- The duration is 25 weeks-30 weeks

+#### Results
+* Reported positive effects on sentence comprehensio and math computation.
+There was no significant impact on word reading or spelling.
+* It was reported that single children had significant improvements in word reading, sentence comprehension, reading composite, and maths, while sibling pairs only indicated significance for math computation.
+* The evaluation found that ADHD, mental health, internalized and externalized behaviors, as defined by the Child Behavior Checklist, moderated the relationship between the intervention and academic skills.

+##### Multidimensional Treatment Foster Care for Adolescents (MTFC-A)

+- Delivers training and supervision to specialist foster parents for a nine-month period, with a short period of aftercare.
+- There is also the Multidimensional Treatment Foster Care (MTFC) intervention which caters to young girls leaving the juvenile system.
+The intervention involves moving into a specialist foster placement for an average duration of 174 days.

+##### The Letterbox Club

+- This intervention was delivered in the care setting, but there was no delivery agent and the learning was child-led.
+- It is a gifting intervention that provides personalized educational resources to children in foster care, with resources including books, stationary items and mathematical games.
+- Parcels are delivered to the child on a monthly basis over a six-month period.
+The intervention does not rely on, expect or demand foster carer involvement.

+##### Head Start
+- This is non -standardized in its setting, delivery agent, and duration.
+- It is a holistic, wraparound set of services intended to support disadvantaged pre-school-age children.

+#### Results
+* also found an effect at 6 months post-baseline (ß = 0.16, p = 0.02) which was reported as significant.
+* At 18 months post-baseline there was no significant direct intervention effect, but there was a modest indirect effect, with gains in pre-academic skills, the establishment of positive teacher-child relationships and change in behaviour problems during Head Start predicting higher pre-academic skills in the following year.
+* Head Start, measured teacher-student relationships.
+At six months post-baseline there was a significant effect for the intervention

+##### The Fostering Individualized Assistance Program (FIAP)
+- It is delivered by family specialists who serve as family-centered, clinical case managers and home-based counselors working across all settings in tailoring services for individual children.
+- On receipt of a referral, the specialist advises the welfare agency, advocates for the young person, and investigates alternative school options.

+##### The Way Home

+- The intervention was delivered to young people who had left residential care.
+- It is a 12-month intervention to support the transition of youth with or at risk of disabilities as they reintegrate into the home following a stay in out-of-home care.
+- Each family is assigned a trained family consultant who delivers the majority of the intervention.
+- The program integrates three interventions.
+Over the duration of the intervention family consultants spend approximately 138 hours with each family.

 ## Individual Education Planning
 **Note: An IEP is often created by the teacher; but can be adapted to different settings**